esciencecenter-digital-skills/workshop-metadata/ds-gpu/who.md

-The workshop is aimed at graduate students and other researchers or research software engineers.
+The workshop is aimed at PhD candidates and other researchers or research software engineers.

 The participant should:
 - be familiar with Python